Underleaf Logo

 Math equationsExcellent — native, publication-qualityBasic — built-in editor, no LaTeX syntax

-Offline accessYes (local install) / Limited (Overleaf)Yes (with Chrome extension)
+Offline accessYes (local install) / Limited (online editors)Yes (with Chrome extension)

 Typography qualityProfessional — automatic kerning and ligaturesGood — standard web fonts